 Huong just wanted to give the young girl a chance at a better life through sport.
 Nguyen was more than just a Huong coach in the years that followed but played a surrogate mother’s role.

 What makes Chinh a strong athlete is she always tries her best in training and competition.
 She always completes all her training.
 And does not make excuses.
 She always sets and has a clear view of her goals.
 She tries harder to reach her goals.

-Chinh’s weaknesses are her technique is not yet fully developed but together we work on it day in day out to improve that aspect of her being an athlete.
+Chinh’s weaknesses are her technique not yet fully developed, but together we work on it day to improve that aspect of being an athlete.